dxe/dxesf-docs/docs/special-rules.md

 ## 5. Notetaking

-The responsibility for taking meeting notes shall be assigned by the facilitator before each meeting.
-The appointed notetaker shall be a chapter member other than the Secretary.
+The facilitator shall appoint a chapter member to take meeting notes before each meeting.
+This role is not limited to the secretary.